Helping Clients in San Diego: An Immigration Attorney With Decades of Experience

 An immigrant visa allows the non-citizen applicant to move and live in the United States on a permanent basis.

-The non-immigrant visa is given on a temporary basis to tourists, students, business, or to those that want to work in the United States for a limited time.
+The non-immigrant visa is given on a temporary basis to tourists, students, business people, or those who want to work in the United States for a limited time.

 The Immigrant Visa

-If you want to permanently live in the United States we can help you get an immigrant visa.
+If you want to permanently live in the United States, our immigration lawyers can help you get an immigrant visa.

 There are two types of immigrant visas that allow foreigners to permanently live in the United States: